 Heather has sewn this cute double-color tree skirt - check out her tutorial at Heather Handmade.

 18) Repurposed Tablecloth Tree Skirt

-A great idea to make a solid color tree skirt if you plan on adding lots of color to your Christmas decor (I do that!) - I love Lisa's upcycled version!. also, check out here what to do if your tree base is too small and keeps falling over. (smart!)
+Do you plan to add a lot of color to your Christmas decor?
+(I do that!)
+Make a solid color tree skirt!
+I love Lisa's upcycled version - and check out here what to do if your tree base is too small and keeps falling over. (smart!)